unoplatform/figma-docs/overview/faq.md

 ## How the plugin handles data and privacy?

 Your Privacy Matters!
 Take a moment to explore plugin's [Data Policy](../overview/data-policy.md) for detailed information on how plugin safeguards and handles your data.

+## I received two email confirmations for my Uno Platform for Figma plugin purchase.
+Am I billed twice?

+No. You have not been billed twice.
+The purchase process is currently faciliated via Figma marketplace and Stripe, so this process is outside of our control.
+Stripe sends an invoice and a purchase receipt, and usually they send that email twice; this isn't an indicator of a double charge (hence why the receipt and invoices you get twice are the same id).
+You can double check your bank statement to confirm there is no double charge.